IMPORTANT SAFETY INFORMATION

 The dose of BOTOX® and BOTOX® Cosmetic is not the same as, or comparable to, any other botulinum toxin product.

-Serious and/or immediate allergic reactions have been reported.
-They include itching, rash, red itchy welts, wheezing, asthma symptoms, or dizziness or feeling faint.
+Serious and/or immediate allergic reactions have been reported, including itching, rash, red itchy welts, wheezing, asthma symptoms, or dizziness or feeling faint.
 Get medical help right away if you experience symptoms; further injection of BOTOX® or BOTOX® Cosmetic should be discontinued.

 Tell your doctor about all your muscle or nerve conditions such as ALS or Lou Gehrig’s disease, myasthenia gravis, or Lambert-Eaton syndrome, as you may be at increased risk of serious side effects including difficulty swallowing and difficulty breathing from typical doses of BOTOX® or BOTOX® Cosmetic.

 Tell your doctor if you have any breathing-related problems.
-Your doctor will want to monitor you for any breathing problems during your treatment with BOTOX® for spasticity or for detrusor overactivity associated with a neurologic condition.
-The risk of pulmonary effects in patients with compromised respiratory status is increased in patients receiving BOTOX®.
+Your doctor may monitor you for breathing problems during your treatment with BOTOX® for spasticity or for detrusor overactivity associated with a neurologic condition.
+The risk of developing lung disease in patients with reduced lung function is increased in patients receiving BOTOX®.